Alex23013/compilers/docs/semantic.md

   returns -1 if the types have the same base type, ej: float and int have the base type number returns 0 if the types are incompatible

-to_type(type, value): converts value to type
+to_type(type, value): converts value to type #Opcional

+evaluate(token_list): evaluate an operation and return its result
+#Eval(construir string)

-evaluate(token_list): evaluate an operation and return its result evaluateBool(`any_lex`,<COMP_OPERATORS>.lexval,`any_lex`) : returns the boolean value of the comparation
+evaluateBool(`any_lex`,<COMP_OPERATORS>.lexval,`any_lex`) : returns the boolean value of the comparation

-check_elements_types(list): check that all the elements of a list have the same type, returns boolean list_type(type): returns a list with the types of the elements in the list
+check_elements_types(list): check that all the elements of a list have the same type, returns boolean list_type(list): returns a list with the types of the elements in the list

 `nfd_list_instructions`.execute() : ejecuta las instrucciones que esten dentro de la lista